 Counsel for 9% and 4% LIHTC Transactions

-Snow LLP advises developers, sponsors, and nonprofit organizations in both 9% and 4% LIHTC transactions, including new construction, acquisition-rehabilitation, and preservation deals.
-The practice handles investment entity formation, investor and syndicator documentation, loan documentation across the full capital stack, regulatory agreements, and closing coordination — in both credit structures.
+The firm advises developers, sponsors, and nonprofit organizations in both 9% and 4% LIHTC transactions, including new construction, acquisition-rehabilitation, and preservation deals.
+This practice handles investment entity formation, investor and syndicator documentation, loan documentation across the full capital stack, regulatory agreements, and closing coordination — in both credit structures.

 Contact Snow LLP